rifah07/learning_ruby/data-types/data-types.md

 ## Boolean

 The Boolean values: true represents something that is true, and false represents something that is false.
 In Ruby, nil represents “nothing”.
 Everything in Ruby has a return value.
 When a piece of code doesn’t have anything to return, it will return nil.

+---

+## Hash
+A hash in Ruby is a dictionary-like collection of key-value pairs where each unique key maps to a specific value.
+Hash objects are similar to arrays but use arbitrary keys rather than ordered indices for accessing values.